ghiscoding/slickgrid-react/README.md

 ### Versions Compatibility

 > **Note** please be aware that only the latest version of Slickgrid-React is supported and will receive bug fixes.
-The reason older versions are not supported is simply because it's already a lot of work to maintain for a single developer.
+It's already a lot of work to maintain for a single developer like me.

 | Slickgrid-React | React version | Migration Guide | Notes |
 |-------------------|-----------------|-----------------|------|